Acembrey/ansible-docker-lab/README.md

 * Compose file builds two images, one for a control node, one for managed node
 * Compose file creates a single control node, and three managed.
 * Control node binds two directories to the working environment called "ansible-data" and "ansible-collections"
+* This lab is not as lightweight as I'd hoped, but it is still quick and easy.
+Unless something breaks.

 # Pre-Requisites
 * 2GB of free space